 Use the cash flow forecast to predict any financing requirements

-- Add a contingency element onto the funding requirement shown in the forecast (perhaps 10-20%).
-Think about what the mid-month peaks might be.
+- Add an extra contingency element onto the funding requirement shown in the forecast (perhaps 10-20%).
+Think about what mid-month peaks might be.

 - Identify what types of financing you want.
 For example, long-term loans or an increased overdraft facility.

 - Include the likely interest or dividend costs of any new finance.

 - Carry out sensitivity tests on the cash required by changing key items, such as sales or margin.
 Note the outcomes.

 - Explain why the financing is required and what it will be used for.

 If necessary, get help